medva-com/nestjs-assesment/README.md

 - **Module 2 (Monday Support)**: Create a module that includes a service capable of writing data back to the Monday API.
   This service should feature a function specifically for API interactions with Monday.com.
 You can not, and therefore should not, implement the entire Monday API, but rather focus on the specific functionality required for this project.
+  Since you don't have an API key you will have to fake making the API calls.

 These modules should be designed to work in tandem, particularly focusing on accepting a webhook payload through the Workable module and utilizing the Monday module to interact with the Monday API.